security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Type of field

-Text and numbers, free entry
+Text and numbers, controlled vocabulary

 ### Example of use